zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-overview.md

 As you can see, each flag is given a descriptive enough name in order to figure out what it represents.
 For example, the `hasTalkedToWalrus` flag represents whether the player has already talked to the walrus NPC or not.

-An example of utilizing flags in a Script can be seen in the `WalrusScript` class, which is in the `Scripts.TestMap` package.
+An example of utilizing flags in a Script can be seen in the `WalrusScript` class, which is in the `Scripts.EnemyMap1` package.
 Using a flag in this script correctly allows for the walrus NPC to say different messages to the player based on whether is is the first time the player has spoken to the walrus or not.
 More on how the `WalrusScript` class works and how it uses this flag for conditionally script behavior can be found [here](./script-details.md#walrus-script)